 - What’s On

-Tiles, textiles and other exquisite pieces of Islamic art are among the eight million items that have been collected from around the world to fill the halls of the vast Bloomsbury museum.
-Lord Elgin’s marbles may be the star turn of the Greek and Roman collection, but Charles Newton’s Mausoleum of Halicarnassus from Bodrum and Charles Fellows’ Nereid Monument from Xanthos come in a close joint second.
+The new Albukhary Foundation Gallery of the Islamic World, opened in October 2018, displays the exquisite pieces of Islamic art that are among the eight million items collected from around the world to fill the halls of the vast Bloomsbury museum.
+Lord Elgin’s marbles may be the star turn of the Greek and Roman collection, but the Anatolian contribution from Charles Newton’s Mausoleum of Halicarnassus from Bodrum and Charles Fellows’ Nereid Monument from Xanthos come in a close joint second.

 Newton’s earlier discoveries had been in Rhodes and in Didyma, where he acquired statues of seated figures and a lion from around 600BC that had lined the Sacred Way (Room 13).
 What alerted Newton to the site of the Mausoleum in Bodrum were blocks from a frieze re-used by crusaders in their castle.
 These lively sculptures from the top of the podium are the best preserved of three rows of friezes, telling tales of Herakles’ and Theseus’ venture into Themiskyra, home of the Amazons, and their subsequent battle.
 The Amazons are on horseback, a trick the Hellenes had yet to master, and they are shown riding facing backwards, or shooting over their shoulders (see above left).